Offbeatmammal/blync-node/README.md

 Running from a web server
 ----------

-The <code>web.js</code> file shows an example of a simple NodeJS web server that displays a form and allows you to control the lights
+The <code>web.js</code> file shows an example of a simple NodeJS web server that displays a form and allows you to control the lights.

+I actually have it configured on my RaspberryPi to automatically start the web script following a reboot via crontab.
+I edit crontab using <code>crontab -e</code> and add the following line to the end of the file:
+<code>@reboot /home/pi/blync/auto.sh</code>.
+That runs the auto.sh script (you may need to adjust paths both in crontab and the script to suit your own configuration, as well as make the script executable <code>chmod +x auto.sh</code>).

 Raspberry Pi / Raspbian
 ----------
+I assume you've already got a current Raspbian build on your RaspberryPi (only tested with a B+), as well as working Node environment, but if not [this guide](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/) covers most of what you need to know.
 Note: As there isn't a predefined binary for Raspberry Pi currently, you will need to build from source and adjust permissions.
 To build from source see [this StackOverflow post](https://stackoverflow.com/a/23628625/1569675) and you will need to either adjust the permissions as [defined here](https://github.com/node-hid/node-hid#udev-device-permissions) (you can use the <code>embrava.rules</code> file in this repository) or run the node script with elevated permissions, eg: <code>sudo node test.js</code>

 To Do